Structural Reductions and Stutter Sensitive Properties

 For the second step, we measured the solution time for both reduced and original model/formula pairs using the two best tools of the MCC'2021 contest.
-A full tool using our strategy might optimistically first run on the reduced model/formula pair hoping for a definitive answer, but we recommend the use of a portfolio approach where the first reliable answer is kept.
+A full tool using our strategy might optimistically first run on the reduced model/formula pair hoping for a definitive answer, but we recommend the use of a portfolio approach where the first definitive answer is kept.
 In these experiments we neutrally measured the time for taking a semi-decision on the reduced model vs. the time for taking a (complete) decision on the original model.
 We then classify the results into two sets, decidable instances are shown on the left of Fig.~\ref{fig:benchmark} and instances that are not decidable (by our procedure) are on the right.
-On "decidable instances" our semi-decision procedure could have concluded reliably because the system satisfies the formula and the property is shortening insensitive, or the system does not satisfy the formula and the property is lengthening insensitive.
+On ``decidable instances'' our semi-decision procedure could have concluded reliably because the system satisfies the formula and the property is shortening insensitive, or the system does not satisfy the formula and the property is lengthening insensitive.
 Non decidable instances shown on the right are those where the verdict on the reduced model is not to be trusted (or both the original and reduced procedures timed out).

 With this workflow we show that our approach is generic and can be easily implemented on top of any MCC compatible model-checking tool.
 All experiments were run with a 950 seconds timeout (close to 15 minutes, which is generous when the contest offers 1 hour for 16 properties).
-We used a heterogeneous cluster of machines with four cores allocated to each experiment, and ensured that experiments concerning reduced and original versions of a given model/formula are comparable.
+We used a heterogeneous cluster of machines with four cores allocated to each experiment, and ensured that experiments concerning reduced and original versions of a given model/formula are comparable (by running them on the same architecture).
 To help reproducibility of these experiments, a software artifact is presented in~\cite{scico24}, and available from the CodeOcean platform \url{https://doi.org/10.24433/CO.6846969.v1}.